Get a feel for how Cord works with multiple users

 // It's a best practice to use environment variables rather than hard-coding

-// application secrets.
+// project secrets.
 This example code is just to get you up and running as

 // fast as possible.
 In production, you should use something like